During your child’s stay

 Medical and nursing staff: While a patient of the Monash Children’s Hospital, your child will be treated by a number of doctors and nurses who provide specialist care in relation to your child’s needs.
 Each day he/she will be visited by one or more of the team to discuss current treatments and future care.

 Allied health staff and Chaplains: Monash Health provides a range of allied health services to assist in your child’s recovery.
-These include Social Work, Physiotherapy, Occupational Therapy, Speech Pathology, Music Therapy, Podiatry and Diabetes Education.
+These include Social Work, Physiotherapy, Occupational Therapy, Speech Pathology, Music Therapy, Podiatry, Child Life Therapy, Art Therapy and Diabetes Education.
 Referrals will be made through your nurse or medical team as necessary.
 Chaplains of different faiths are also available, please ask your nurse for details.

 How we communicate with you and your family